-The 11th edition of the Workshop of Architecture at the University Iuav of Venice -known as W.A.Ve.- is organized between the 1st and the 19th of July 2013.
+The yearly edition of the Workshop of Architecture at the University Iuav of Venice -known as W.A.Ve.- is organized between the 29th June and the 17th of July 2015.

 Leonardo Sonnoli and Irene Bacchi -at the Tassinari/Vetta office- updated its visual identity and the temporary signages and warning signs.

 Besides the logotype, the moving pattern -made with the wings sculpture in front of the Iuav building (designed by Massimo Scolari)- suggests the encounter between the past and the contemporary, translating in this way the 2015 workshop theme of Heritage.